-- being over-friendly with children;
+- being over friendly with children;

 - having favourites;

 - taking photographs of children on a personal mobile phone;

-- engaging with a child on a one-to-one basis in a secluded area behind a closed door or
+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or

 - humiliating pupils.

 Such behaviour can exist on a spectrum.
 Our school's response to low-level concerns is an extension of our Code of Conduct.
-Staff can share their concerns confidentially and easily.
-It is imperative that where staff do have concerns, they share them as outlined in this policy to support building a culture of expected behaviour and promoting our Trust values.
+Staff are able to share their concerns confidentially in a simple and easy manner.
+It is imperative that where staff do have concerns, they share them as outlined in this policy to support with building a culture of expected behaviour and promoting our school values.

-Low-level concerns about a member of staff, supply staff, volunteer or contractor should be reported to the Headteacher/Head of School or Designated Safeguard Lead.
+Low-level concerns about a member of staff, supply staff, volunteer or contractor should be reported to the Headteacher or Designated Safeguard Lead

-The Headteacher/Head of School will have oversight of all recorded concerns and has ultimate decision-making power in respect of all low-level concerns.
+The Headteacher will have oversight of all recorded concerns and has ultimate decision-making power in respect of all low-level concerns.

-Any concerns about the Headteacher/Head of School or Designated Safeguard Lead should be reported to the CEO or the Chair of the Academies Advisory Committee.
+Any concerns about the Headteacher OR Designated Safeguard Lead should be reported to the Headteacher OR Chair of Governors.

-All low-level concerns will be recorded in writing.
-Each record will include details of the concern, the context in which the concern arose, and the action taken.
+All low-level concerns will be recorded in writing on StaffSafe.
+Each record will include details of the concern, the context in which the concern arose, and action taken.
 The name of the individual who raised the concern should be noticed, but if that individual wishes to remain anonymous, that will be respected to the extent it is reasonably possible to do so.

-Records will be kept confidential and held securely and will comply with the Data Protection Act 2018 and the UK General Data Protection Regulation.
+Records will be kept confidential, held securely, and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation.

 Records will be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
-Where a pattern of such behaviour is identified, we will decide on a course of action, either through our disciplinary procedures or by referring to the LADO, where a pattern of behaviour moves from a low-level concern to meeting the harm threshold.
-We will also consider whether there are wider cultural issues existing in the Trust that may have enabled the behaviour to occur.
+Where a pattern of such behaviour is identified, we will decide on a course of action, either through our disciplinary procedures or by referring to the LADO, where a pattern of behaviour moves from a low level concern to meeting the harm threshold.
+We will also consider whether there are wider cultural issues existing the school that may have enabled the behaviour to occur.
 If this is found to be the case or a contributory factor, we may review our policies and deliver extra training where we consider this will minimise the events happening again.